Warren G. Harding: Convention

-Reporters considered Harding unlikely to be nominated due to his poor showing in the primaries, and relegated him to a place among the dark horses.
+Reporters deemed Harding unlikely to be nominated due to his poor showing in the primaries, and relegated him to a place among the dark horses.
 Harding, who like the other candidates was in Chicago supervising his campaign, had finished sixth in the final public opinion poll, behind the three main candidates as well as former Justice Hughes and Herbert Hoover, and only slightly ahead of Coolidge.

 After the convention dealt with other matters, the nominations for president opened on the morning of Friday, June 11.
 Harding had asked Willis to place his name in nomination, and the former governor responded with a speech popular among the delegates, both for its folksiness and for its brevity in the intense Chicago heat.
-Reporter Mark Sullivan, who was present, called it a splendid combination of "oratory, grand opera, and hog calling".
+Reporter Mark Sullivan, who was present, called it a splendid combination of "oratory, grand opera, and hog calling."
 Willis confided, leaning over the podium railing, "Say, boys—and girls too—why not name Warren Harding?"
 The laughter and applause that followed created a warm feeling for Harding.

 Four ballots were taken on the afternoon of June 11, and they revealed a deadlock.
 With 493 votes needed to nominate, Wood was the closest with 3141/2; Lowden had 2891/2.
 The best Harding had done was 651/2.
 Chairman Henry Cabot Lodge of Massachusetts, the Senate Majority Leader, adjourned the convention about 7 p.m.

-The night of June 11–12, 1920 became famous in political history as the night of the "smoke-filled room," where legend has it, party elders agreed to force the convention to nominate Harding.
+The night of June 11–12, 1920 would become famous in political history as the night of the "smoke-filled room", in which, legend has it, party elders agreed to force the convention to nominate Harding.
 Historians have focused on the session held in the suite of Republican National Committee (RNC) Chairman Will Hays at the Blackstone Hotel, at which senators and others came and went, and numerous possible candidates were discussed.
 Utah Senator Reed Smoot, before his departure early in the evening, backed Harding, telling Hays and the others that as the Democrats were likely to nominate Governor Cox, they should pick Harding to win Ohio.
 Smoot also told The New York Times that there had been an agreement to nominate Harding, but that it would not be done for several ballots yet.
 This was not true: a number of participants backed Harding (others supported his rivals), but there was no pact to nominate him, and the senators had little power to enforce any agreement.
 Two other participants in the smoke-filled room discussions, Kansas Senator Charles Curtis and Colonel George Brinton McClellan Harvey, a close friend of Hays, predicted to the press that Harding would be nominated because of the liabilities of the other candidates.